Om-Physics/Nanoparticles/README.md

 ## License

-This repository is released under the GPL-3.0 License.
+This repository is released under the MIT License.